SnehinBoston/Django_library_system/README.md

 # Django_projects

-This repository contains a list of Django projects.
+This repository contains an application developed to implement library management system.